-In Walk On My Own, 13-year-old Ndeye Fatou Fall tells the story of her community in Senegal, and the positive social transformation they have sparked for the health and wellbeing of girls and women.
+In Walk On My Own, 13-year-old Ndeye Fatou Fall tells about the positive social transformations sparked by her community in Senegal for the health and wellbeing of girls and women.

-The public premiere takes place on March 13, 2019, in New York City, coinciding with the 63rd UN Commission on the Status of Women.
-Join Tostan and ByKids for this exclusive screening, followed by a panel discussion moderated by human rights activist Naima Dido, with ByKIDS founder Holly Carter and Tostan Founder and Creative Director, Molly Melching, 7-10pm at International House, Columbia University.
+The public premiere took place on March 13, 2019, in New York City, coinciding with the 63rd UN Commission on the Status of Women.
+Over 200 people joined Tostan and BYkids at International House for the exclusive screening and panel discussion moderated by human rights activist Naima Dido, with ByKIDS founder Holly Carter and Tostan Founder and Creative Director, Molly Melching, 7-10pm at International House, Columbia University.

 As one of a 4-part series of ‘films BYkids‘, narrated by Ashley Judd, the film airs on local PBS television channels across the USA throughout spring 2019, and online.
 It will then be used as an educational resource to engage high school students on global social justice issues.
-Join us in watching and sharing Ndeye Fatou’s inspiring story – Check your local PBS listings for the national schedule.
+Join us in watching and sharing Ndeye Fatou’s inspiring story:

 Her story through film